 Overnight: Hella | Breakfast

-In the village of Vik we attend the famous lava show.
-We see lava flowing along the ice, and feel the immense heat radiating from it.
+On our way to the village of Vik we attend the famous lava show, when a volcanic eruption is re-enacted on a small scale.
+You'll see lava flowing along the ice, and feel the immense heat radiating from it.
 We then travel to the black lava beach of Reynisfjara.
 Our walk along the beach will allow us to spot yet more of Iceland's birdlife, as well as impressive rock formations and basalt columns.

 Overnight: Hella | Breakfast